adolgert/BijectiveHilbert.jl/docs/src/index.md

  61  62  51  52  47  46  41  42
  64  63  50  49  48  45  44  43
 ```
 This function, called a [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve), is used most often for geospatial work or database implementation but is equally appropriate for dealing with large TIFF files.
-It helps memory locality because the order of the z-coordinate tends to pick values that are near each other in space.
 It belongs to the class of space-filling, self-avoiding, simple, and self-similar (FASS) curves, which includes Peano curves, and Morton z-curves.

 Included are several variations of the Hilbert curve.
+They are type-stable and thoroughly tested, including bug fixes on three of the implementations.

 * [`Simple2D`](@ref), shown above, two-dimensional.
-Doesn't need to know axis dimensions.
+Doesn't need to know axis dimensions, from Chen, Wang, and Shi.
-* [`GlobalGray`](@ref), an n-dimensional curve where all axis dimensions must be equal.
+* [`GlobalGray`](@ref), an n-dimensional curve where all axis dimensions must be equal, from Skilling.
 * [`SpaceGray`](@ref), an n-dimensional curve with a different path.
-All axis dimensions must be equal.
+All axis dimensions must be equal, from Hamilton and Rau-Chaplin.
-* [`Compact`](@ref), an n-dimensional curve the permits each axis to be a different size.
+* [`Compact`](@ref), an n-dimensional curve the permits each axis to be a different size, from Hamilton and Rau-Chaplin.
+* [`FaceContinuous`](@ref), an n-dimensional curve, the oldest version from Butz and Lawder.